 If you restart the database, you must restart the HP Cloud Service Automation service.
 If you do not restart the service, you may not be able to log in to the Cloud Service Management Console or Marketplace Portal.

 Note: You only need to restart the HP Cloud Service Automation service.
 You do not need to restart the Marketplace Portal service.

-To restart the service, on the server that hosts HP CSA, type the following:
+To restart the service, do the following: